All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Quantifying the Blood Pressure Effect

 A systematic review and meta-analysis of randomized controlled trials evaluating semaglutide (all doses) reported a pooled systolic blood pressure reduction of 4.8 mmHg (95% CI 3.7 to 5.9 mmHg) compared to placebo or active comparators.
 Diastolic blood pressure decreased by 1.4 mmHg (95% CI 0.7 to 2.1 mmHg).
 These effects were statistically significant and clinically relevant, as a 5 mmHg sustained reduction in systolic BP is associated with a 10 to 13% reduction in major cardiovascular events based on antihypertensive trial meta-analyses .
+For a complete cost breakdown, see our affordable GLP-1 options.

 Dose-Response Relationship

-The blood pressure reduction with semaglutide appears to follow a dose-response pattern, though the relationship is not strictly linear.
+The blood pressure reduction with semaglutide appears to follow a dose-response pattern, though the relationship isn't strictly linear.
 In the SUSTAIN trials, semaglutide 0.5 mg reduced systolic BP by approximately 3.0 mmHg, while 1.0 mg achieved approximately 4.7 mmHg.
 The STEP program, using 2.4 mg, demonstrated reductions of 5.0 to 6.2 mmHg.
 This dose-response likely reflects both the greater weight loss achieved at higher doses and potentially more complete GLP-1 receptor engagement in renal and vascular tissue .

 Mediation Analysis: What Drives the Blood Pressure Reduction?